 The News Review is looking for good photographs of the Miss Greenbelt Pageant.
 We have some photos taken during the parade but little else.
 Electronic submissions are preferred but we also can scan hard copy.
 Library to Show Free Films Saturday by Barbara Simon On Saturday, October 28 at the Greenbelt Library, the second annual Utopia Film Festival produced by GATE will host an afternoon of free films in cooperation with the library system.
 "Three Brave Men," a 1957 drama starring Ernest Borgnine and Ray Milland, will be shown at 10:30 a.m. and repeated at 3 p.m.
 In the film, based on a true series of events that took place in Greenbelt during the McCarthy era, a Navy employee, fired as a security risk, goes to court to prove his loyalty to the United States.
-This rarely shown film with discussion following will be hosted by Kent Moore, head of the library system's film collection.
-Animation From 1 to 3 p.m., the GAVA/ GATE Animation Program will host a family animation special.
+This rarely shown film with discussion following will be hosted by Kent Moore, head of the library system's film col- Animation From 1 to 3 p.m., the GAVA/GATE Animation Program will host a family animation special.
 The program starts with cartoons from the 1950s from the library system's film collection.
 Selected award-winning contemporary animated shorts follow, with animation created by students in the GAVA/GATE Animation Program completing the program.
 This portion of the afternoon program is for all ages.
 This afternoon film festival program is free and will be presented in the large meeting room on the lower level of the Greenbelt Branch Library.
 The program is supported in part by Prince George's County, through funding to GAVA (Greenbelt Association for the Visual Arts).
 The Utopia Film Festival is supported in part by a grant from the Prince George's Arts Council and is sponsored also by Christie Digital Systems, Inc., the Greenbelt Arts Center and the Friends of New Deal Café Arts.
 For information about the entire Utopia Film Festival, visit www.utopiafilmfestival.org or call 301-507-6581.
 There is also an ad on page 13 that provides more details.
-News Review Holds Annual Meeting The Greenbelt News Review will hold its annual meeting on Sunday, November 5 at 5 p.m. in the newspaper office.
-Supper and a business meeting are on the agenda.
-Members are urged to attend.